crate/crate/docs/general/ddl/data-types.rst

 ``timetz`` is an alias for `time with time zone`.

-The syntax for time string literals is as follows:
+`time with time zone` literals can be constructed using a string literal and a cast.
+The syntax for string literal is as follows:

 .. code-block:: text